 Over time, it seems that we have lost our way in supporting new families.
 As health care becomes more of a profit driven business, the well being and care of new mothers and their babies are not necessarily the first priority at many birth facilities.
-In fact, instead of the United States having the best outcomes and the lowest maternal and infant mortality rates, we rank far below most other countries in the world.
+In fact, instead of the United States having the best outcomes and the lowest maternal and infant mortality rates, we rank far worse than most other countries in the world.

 Mothers & Babies First™ advocates for the improvement of maternity care as well as the empowerment of women in their journey to motherhood.

 As you browse through this site, you will find information and links that will help you learn more about the services offered and the Mothers & Babies First™ philosophy.
 To start, click the "A Little About Jeanne" tab.

 There is a new freestanding Birth Center in Morgan Hill.
 Casa Natal Birth Center is now OPEN for prenatal care and birth!
 50 W. Main St., Suite D in Morgan Hill.

 Now offering FREE Breastfeeding Support Groups every Friday morning from 10:30 am to 12:00 noon!!